Privacy & security Te tūmataitinga me te haumarutanga

 Learn more about the data we supply for research

-We match information to invite people to enrol and update their details
+We can match information to invite people to enrol and update their details

-We match information about people on the electoral rolls with information that other government agencies hold.
-We match information to identify people who:
+We can match information about people on the electoral rolls with information that other government agencies hold.
+We can match information to identify people who:

 • are qualified to vote but haven’t enrolled, so we can invite them to enrol